Expedition of al-Muraysi': Assault

-The army remained at the well of Al-Muraysī' for several days, during which an altercation ensued between the Muhājir and Anṣār.
+The army remained at the well of Al-Muraysī' for several days, during which an altercation ensued between the Muhajirun and Anṣār.
 One of the Muhājirs, named Jahja, attacked an Ansārī, and the two groups immediately clashed, but the quarrel was broken up by Muḥammad.

+Altercations in the Muslim camp

 'Abdullāh ibn ‘Ubayy, who was referred to as the head of the Hypocrites (al-Munāfiqūn) by Muslim historians, was furious for the challenge which the Muslims showed towards the hostile plans and vicious intrigues woven behind closed doors, and swore "the most honourable will expel the meanest out of Madinah", and added: "They (the Muslims) have outnumbered and shared us our land.
 If you fatten your dog, it will eat you."
-When that talk was reported to the Muḥammad, 'Umar asked for permission to have Ibn ‘Ubayy killed.
+When that talk was reported to Muḥammad, 'Umar asked for permission to have Ibn ‘Ubayy killed.
 Muhammad turned down his proposal on the grounds that it was not becoming for a prophet to be accused of killing his people.

 'Abdullāh ibn Ubayy's son, who was also called 'Abdullāh, was angry at his father for the disrespect he showed.
 When the army reached Madinah, he drew his sword against his father and barred his father's entry into the town until he had confessed and declared that he himself was the meanest of the citizens of Madinah and that Muḥammad was the most honourable of them.
 The son was ready to cut off his father's head and bring it to Muḥammad, if he so wished.

 He said, according to the Muslim Historian al-Ṭabarī:

 According to the Sealed Nectar, Muḥammad did not punish Abdullāh ibn Ubayy in the public interest.
 'Umar ibn Al-Khattāb asked Muḥammad why he did not accept his offer to kill him, to which he replied: